LooseLab/ROBIN/README.md

 - --port: The port to run the GUI on.
 - --threads: The number of threads to use for analysis.
 This will be the number of threads used by each tool.
 You should set this with care.
 On a system with a limited number of cores you should set this to 1.
 On systems with more CPU cores available you can use more cores. #ToDo: Sensibly manage cores between processes.
-- --simtime: This introduces a delay in the adding of bam files to the pipeline and can be used if pointing cnsmeth at historic data.
+- --simtime: This introduces a delay in the adding of bam files to the pipeline and can be used if pointing robin at historic data.
 - --showerrors: This will display all errors in R. This is useful for debugging. it should be explicitly set - i.e --showerros True
 - --sequencing_summary: This is the path to a sequencing summary file.
 If provided, timestamps will be taken from this file and data will be loaded based on this file.
 - --browse: This will allow you to browse historic data.
 This feature is currently incomplete. #ToDo: Complete this feature!